Boundary and Hearing Independent Broadcasts in Graphs and Trees: Abstract

 A \textit{broadcast} on a connected graph $G$ with vertex set $V(G)$ is a function $f:V(G)\rightarrow \{0, 1, ..., \text{diam}(G)\}$ such that $f(v)\leq e(v)$ (the eccentricity of $v$) for all $v\in V$.
 A vertex $v$ is said to be \textit{broadcasting} if $f(v)>0$, with the set of all such vertices denoted $V_f^+$.
 A vertex $u$ \textit{hears} $f$ from $v\in V_f^+$ if $d_G(u, v)\leq f(v)$.
 The broadcast $f$ is \textit{hearing independent} if no broadcasting vertex hears another.
 If, in addition, any vertex $u$ that hears $f$ from multiple broadcasting vertices satisfies $f(v)\leq d_G(u, v)$ for all $v\in V_f^+$, the broadcast is said to be \textit{boundary independent.}

 The \textit{cost} of $f$ is $\sigma(f)=\sum_{v\in V(G)}f(v)$.
+The minimum cost of a maximal boundary independent broadcast on $G$, called the \textit{lower bn-independence number}, is denoted $i_{bn}(G)$.
+The \textit{lower h-independence number} $i_h(G)$ is defined analogously for hearing independent broadcasts.
+We prove that $i_{bn}(G)\leq i_h(G)$ for all graphs $G$ and show that $i_h(G)/i_{bn}(G)$ is bounded.
+For both parameters, we show that the lower bn-independence number (h-independence number) of an arbitrary connected graph $G$ equals the minimum lower bn-independence number (h-independence number) among those of its spanning trees.

-The maximum cost of boundary independent broadcasts is denoted $\alpha_{bn}(G)$.
+We further study the maximum cost of boundary independent broadcasts, denoted $\alpha_{bn}(G)$.
 We show $\alpha_{bn}(G)$ can be bounded in terms of the independence number $\alpha(G)$, and prove that the maximum bn-independent broadcast problem is NP-hard by a reduction from the independent set problem to an instance of the maximum bn-independent broadcast problem.

-We investigate bounds on $\alpha_{bn}(T)$ when $T$ is a tree in terms of its order and the number of vertices of degree at least 3, known as the \textit{branch vertices} of $T$.
-We determine a sharp upper bound on $\alpha_{bn}(T)$ when $T$ is a caterpillar, giving $\alpha_{bn}(T)$ exactly for certain families of caterpillars.
+With particular interest in caterpillars, we investigate bounds on $\alpha_{bn}(T)$ when $T$ is a tree in terms of its order and the number of vertices of degree at least 3, known as the \textit{branch vertices} of $T$.
+We conclude by describing a polynomial-time algorithm to determine $\alpha_{bn}(T)$ for a given tree $T$.